rabbitmq/rabbitmq-website/site/prometheus.md

 optimal state.

 It is worth pointing out that all thresholds use reasonable defaults which are not suitable for all types of workloads.
-Some use-cases may require higher thresholds, others may require lower ones.
-While the defaults should be adequate for most scenarios, please feel free to change them for your specific requirements.
+Some workloads may require higher thresholds, others may require lower ones.
+While the defaults should be adequate in most cases, please feel free to change them to suit your specific requirements.

 ### <a id="documentation" class="anchor" href="#documentation">Documentation</a>

 Most metrics have explanations in the top-left corner of the panel.
-Some, like the available disk space metric, link to specific pages from our official docs.
+Some, like the available disk space metric, link to specific pages in our official docs.
 These pages contain the information required to fully understand all aspects of the respective metric.